elixir-europe/rdmkit/pages/your_domain/agro_ecology.md

 ## Introduction

-Agro-ecology is a transdisciplinary field that integrates principles from agriculture, ecology, and environmental sciences to study and promote sustainable farming systems.
+Agroecology is a transdisciplinary field that integrates principles from agriculture, ecology, and environmental sciences to study and promote sustainable farming systems.
 It focuses on the interactions between plants, soil, water, biodiversity, and climate, aiming to optimise agricultural productivity while enhancing ecosystem resilience and biodiversity conservation.
-In the context of modern challenges such as climate change, soil degradation, and biodiversity loss, agro-ecology aims to research solutions that prioritise ecological balance and resource efficiency.
+In the context of modern challenges such as climate change, soil degradation, and biodiversity loss, agroecology aims to research solutions that prioritise ecological balance and resource efficiency.

-Agro-ecological research generates diverse and complex datasets, spanning field observations, soil and plant analysis, remote sensing, genomic studies, and environmental monitoring.
+Agroecological research generates diverse and complex datasets, spanning field observations, soil and plant analysis, remote sensing, genomic studies, and environmental monitoring.
 Effective Research Data Management (RDM) is essential to ensure that these datasets remain accessible, interoperable, and reusable, facilitating collaboration across disciplines and institutions.

-This page focuses on RDM best practices for the life science aspects of agro-ecology and supports alignment with the FAIR principles (Findable, Accessible, Interoperable, Reusable).
-Given the breadth of agro-ecology, readers may also find relevant RDM guidance in existing RDMkit domain pages, in particular [Your Domain - Biodiversity](biodiversity) and [Your Domain - Plant Sciences](plants), which cover overlapping data types, standards, and workflows commonly encountered in agro-ecological research.
-Topics related to social and economic sciences are outside the scope of this page but are acknowledged as complementary aspects of agro-ecology research.
+This page focuses on RDM best practices for the life science aspects of agroecology and supports alignment with the FAIR principles (Findable, Accessible, Interoperable, Reusable).
+Given the breadth of agroecology, readers may also find relevant RDM guidance in existing RDMkit domain pages, in particular [Your Domain - Biodiversity](biodiversity) and [Your Domain - Plant Sciences](plants), which cover overlapping data types, standards, and workflows commonly encountered in agroecological research.
+Topics related to social and economic sciences are outside the scope of this page but are acknowledged as complementary aspects of agroecology research.

 ## Data collection

 ### Description

-Agro-ecology studies often combine field observations, sensor measurements, remote sensing, laboratory analyses, and management records across multiple spatial and temporal scales (plot → farm → landscape; days → seasons → years).
+Agroecology studies often combine field observations, sensor measurements, remote sensing, laboratory analyses, and management records across multiple spatial and temporal scales (plot, farm, landscape; days, seasons, years).
 This leads to datasets that are heterogeneous, context-dependent, and sensitive to local conditions (soil, climate, practices).
 Robust data collection workflows are therefore essential to ensure that datasets remain comparable, reusable, and suitable for integration with external sources.

 ### Considerations